Eastern Province, Saudi Arabia: History

 The great commercial and trading connections between Mesopotamia and Dilmun were strong and profound to the point where Dilmun was a central figure to the Sumerian creation myth.
 Dilmun was described in the saga of Enki and Ninhursag as pre-existing in paradisiacal state, where predators don't kill, pain and diseases are absent, and people do not get old.

 Likewise the Sumerian tale of the garden paradise of Dilmun may have been an inspiration for the Garden of Eden story.

 Dilmun's commercial power began to decline between 1000 BC and 800 BC because piracy flourished in the Persian Gulf.
 The most recent reference to Dilmun came during the Neo-Babylonian Empire.
 Neo-Babylonian administrative records, dated 567 BC, stated that Dilmun was controlled by the king of Babylon.
 The name of Dilmun fell from use after the collapse of Babylon in 538 BC.

 The northern part of the Eastern Province later became inhabited by the Arab Lakhmids around 300 AD, with the coastal regions claimed by the Sasanians but governed by the Lakhmids.
 The entire Arabian Peninsula fell into Muslim hands during the Rashidun Caliphate and the Muslim conquest of Persia, after Muhammad's death.
 The region stayed stable during the first three Islamic caliphates.

-During the Abbasid Caliphate, the region was taken over by the Qarmatians, a Shi'ite group of the Isma'ili branch, around 899 AD.
-The Qarmatians attacked Makkah and Madinah in 930 AD and held the Black Stone to ransom in Ain Al Kuayba, Qatif.
+During the Abbasid Caliphate, the region was taken over by the Qarmatians, a Shia group of the Isma'ili branch, around 899 AD.
+The Qarmatians attacked Mecca and Medina in 930 AD and held the Black Stone to ransom in Ain Al Kuayba, Qatif.
 The region was ruled by the Qaramatians until 976 AD, when after losing to the Abbasids, they were reduced to the status of a local power.
-After Bahrain and Qatif seceded from Qarmatian rule around 1058 AD, they retreated to the Ahsa Oasis, to which Abdullah bin Ali Al Uyuni laid siege and invaded in 1076 AD, ending the rule of Qarmatians in Ahsa and founding the Uyunid Emirate.
+After Bahrain and Qatif seceded from Qarmatian rule around 1058 AD, they retreated to the Al-Ahsa Oasis, to which Abdullah bin Ali Al Uyuni laid siege and invaded in 1076 AD, ending the rule of Qarmatians in Ahsa and founding the Uyunid Emirate.